 When the desperation of the people and heroes reaches a maximum - a marker represents this - the game ends in defeat.
 This is a rarity as heals are pretty strong in the board game and the element of choice is pretty weak.
 Instead of discarding cards and having to make a choice, you just show them for a quest boost.
 House rules could remedy this, for example by forbidding the ability to heal on fields occupied by opponents.

 What the heroes can throw against the enemy hordes, their special abilities, again based on the template, but not fire, ice, lightning or thunder, but combat tactics to master the ghoul army.
-As a magician, Jain Proudmoore uses teleportation to increase her range of motion, while the orcish lightning thrower Thrall can use his chain attack, but it removes ghouls instead of simply doing “Damage” when the dice are rolled.
+As a magician, Jain Proudmoore uses teleportation to increase her movement radius, the orc lightning thrower Thrall can use his chain attack, but it removes ghouls instead of just doing "Damage" if the dice are successful.

 You can quickly see the appendix of the heroes' skills: It's about tactics and not about power.
 There are seven heroes – fans can get an eighth as a promo.
 All actors - from the Ghoul to the Lich King - are represented by miniatures.
 Otherwise there are cards, sliders, dice and quest boards as well as the game board in the box.
 And: a 3D cardboard Icecrown Citadel as a nice gimmick.